Everything you need to know about building your pilot career in iFly Schedules

 Promotions appear as competitive slot-based opportunities once you reach the airline hour threshold for your next rank.

-The longer you stay at an airline and the more pilots join after you, the better your promotion odds become.
+Approval is seniority-based — ~95% for the most senior pilot, ~20% for the newest hire.
+The longer you stay and the more pilots join after you, the better your odds.

 Tip: You can only have one pending application at a time — a promotion blocks internal job applications and vice versa.
 Plan ahead!